Ronnie Hollingsworth’s Most Excellent Squash Pie

 Instructions

-- Meanwhile, halve and clean the butternut squash, rub the flesh lightly with olive oil, and bake at 400ºF on a parchment-lined baking sheet, until very soft, about an hour (but start checking after 45 minutes).
+- Halve and clean the butternut squash, rub the flesh lightly with olive oil, and bake at 400ºF on a parchment-lined baking sheet, until very soft, about an hour (but start checking after 45 minutes).
 When cool enough to handle, scoop out the flesh, transfer to a food processor and puree until smooth.
 Measure out 2 cups.
 It a large bowl, whisk together the eggs, cream, salt, sugar and spices.
 Whisk in the squash.

-- Add squash mixture to chilled shell and bake at 350ºF for 55 to 65 minutes, depending on your oven and how much squash purée you ended up using, until the center is barely set.
+- Add squash mixture to pie shell and bake at 350ºF for 55 to 65 minutes, depending on your oven and how much squash purée you ended up using, until the center is barely set.
 Let cool completely before serving.

 - To make the salted whipped cream: Whip heavy cream in the bowl of a stand mixer until soft peaks begin to form.
 (You can do this by hand, too, with a bowl and whisk.)
 Add confectioner’s sugar — start with 1/4 cup and add more to taste.
 Add a big pinch of sea salt and beat to combine and until the peaks begin getting firmer.
 Taste — the mixture should be slightly sweet and the salt should be noticeable, though the whipped cream should not taste salty.